 How many to start?

 In most cases, start with an unrelated pair (buck & doe) or trio (buck & 2 does).
-Raise and harvest a few litters successfully before growing your herd.
+Raise and harvest a few litters before growing your herd.

 Beginner Mistake: Run the numbers and decide you need 10-20 rabbits for your operation to be profitable.
 Then, buy lots of rabbits to start producing immediately.
 Don’t do this!
 First of all, it’s very hard to find that many good unrelated rabbits to start your herd.
 Second, too many rabbits, lack of experience, and unwillingness or inability to cull sick, mean, or unproductive rabbits is a recipe for disaster.
+Start small and build from there.

 Rabbit Pedigrees